 In the US today, the most widely available form of ginger is ginger ale.
 However, many ginger ales contain very little or no actual ginger as well as having large amounts of added sugar which can make a stomach ache worse.
 We recommend getting ginger in a more pure form like ginger juice, ginger tea, pickled ginger, or many other ginger products.

-Certain herbal teas can be used to ease stomach issues and nausea including ginger, peppermint/spearmint, and chamomile.
-Be careful though, green or black tea with caffeine can make nausea/stomach issues worse.
-Ginger we've covered above.
+Certain herbal teas can be used to ease stomach issues including ginger, peppermint/spearmint, and chamomile.
+Be careful though, green or black tea with caffeine can make your stomach issues worse.
 Peppermint and spearmint work as natural analgesics with a soothing, numbing effect on your stomach muscles.
-Chamomile is another ancient remedy that contains anti-inflammatory and antispasmodic properties along with many other benefits.
-However, if you are on a low FODMAP diet, chamomile is a little high in FODMAPs so we recommend a chamomile extract like the one used in this study to treat IBS.
+Chamomile is another ancient remedy like ginger that contains anti-inflammatory and antispasmodic properties along with many other benefits.
+However, if you are on a low FODMAP diet, chamomile tea is a little high in FODMAPs so we recommend a chamomile extract like the one used in this study to treat IBS.

 Chamomile tea has many benefits but if you have IBS and are trying to be low FODMAP it might not be best.